RECOMMENDED GEAR FOR STONE KING

 MOBILE TELEPHONE

-You need to be able to communicate with us whilst out on the trail and we need to be able to communicate with you via WhatsApp Broadcast.
+If you are attending one of our package tour weeks, you need to be able to communicate with us whilst out on the trail and we need to be able to communicate with you via a WhatsApp group.
 You will also need to use Komoot to aid with your navigation of the route.

 Please therefore ensure that you have mobile internet data for both France and Italy, and don’t forget to bring your charger (+ adaptor for continental Europe where necessary) too.
-All camps do have charging facilities.
+See Communication section on the Club Week Details and Admin page for further details.

 ESSENTIAL